8 things to check before you sign your tenancy agreement

 Deposit Protection Schemes

 One of most overlooked aspects of any tenancy agreement is the deposit.
-Deposits usually amount to around one month's rent and are collected prior to the tenancy commencing in case of late rent or damage to the property during your stay.
+Deposits usually amount to around one month's rent (often a little bit more, like six week's worth) and are collected prior to the tenancy commencing, in case of late rent or damage to the property during your stay.

 From a student's point of view, the most important thing is to make sure that you know what you're paying and that the full amount is protected for the whole time you live there.

-If you're concerned that your landlord isn't playing by the rules, you can check if the property is on record with one of these schemes.
+If you're concerned that your landlord isn't playing by the rules, you can check if the property is on record with DPS, My Deposits and TDS.
 If it's not, your landlord is breaking the law and you are entitled to compensation (potentially up to three times your deposit amount).

 As you might already be aware, many students often miss out on a good proportion of their deposit at the end of the lease.
 This is normally due to damage, but it's unfortunately true that some landlords will try to get what they can out of you.